redox-os/book/src/porting-applications.md

 A recipe is how we call a software port on Redox, this section explains the recipe configuration and details to consider.

-Create a folder at `recipes/application-category` with a file named as `recipe.toml` inside, we will modify this file to fit the application's needs.
+Create a directory at `recipes/application-category` with a file named as `recipe.toml` inside, we will modify this file to fit the application's needs.

 - Recipe creation from terminal with GNU Nano: